Alan Timberlake

 Alan Timberlake (born in 1946) is a linguist, a professor in the Department of Slavic Languages and Literatures at Columbia University and the director of the East Central European Center.

 Education

 Alan Timberlake received a Ph.D from Harvard University in 1973.

 Academic career

 Alan Timberlake taught for 14 years at UCLA, then for 21 years at the University of California at Berkeley.
-In 2008, he came to Columbian University.
+In 2008, he came to Columbia University.
 He served as chair at these three universities for 12 years in total.
 He also has taught courses in philology at Stanford as a visitor.

 Research interest

 The focus of Timberlake's research is language.
 At Columbia University, he teaches courses on Slavic cultures and Russian linguistics.
 Apart from that, he teaches several courses a year in general linguistics, including recently “Language and Society”, which included a discussion of language allegiance among diasporic communities in America.